 - Top: neutral-colored short-sleeved button-down shirts, button-up or collared shirt, sportscoat, sweaters in a mix of colors and patterns

 - Bottom: semi-formal pants, dress slacks, and dark jeans.

 - Shoes: tie-up shoes, dark leather shoes, and loafers.

 - Avoid: printed shirts, ripped jeans, denim, sandals, boots, boat shoes, sportswear, T-shirts, tennis shoes and hooded sweatshirts.

 What is business casual in a manufacturing setting?

 When working in a manufacturing setting, if you have a business casual dress code make sure you follow these guidelines.
 Make sure your clothes are pressed and not wrinkled, dirty or torn.
-As always, don’t wear clothes with offensive writing or pictures but something with the company logo is encouraged – like a polo or sweater.
+As always, don’t wear clothes with offensive writing or pictures but something with the company logo is encouraged – like polo or sweater.

 What is business casual during a job interview?

 If you are applying for a job where the work environment boasts of a business casual dress code, you still need to dress appropriately for the job interview.
 Try to go for a look that is more formal and less business casual.
 If the interviewer is wearing shorts and a crop top, you shouldn’t do the same!
 After all, you need to dress to impress during a job interview and that includes showing yourself as a professional.